Gibraltar Non-Resident Offshore Company (NRC) Formation

-Gibraltar’s “offshore” International Business Company (IBC) equivalent, referred to as a Gibraltar Non-Resident Company, is an international investment and tax-planning vehicle.
-These international instruments are much the same as typical, local Gibraltar companies.
+Gibraltar’s 'offshore' International Business Company (IBC) equivalent, referred to as a Gibraltar Non-Resident Company, is an international investment and tax-planning vehicle.
+These international instruments are much the same as local Gibraltar companies.
 As such, the government in Gibraltar never generally describes their country as being a conventional offshore environment.
-Due to their relations with the EU, they distance themselves from the negative associations commonly had by traditional offshore financial centres.
+They instead see themselves as an more traditional onshore environment offering tax benefits and investment opportunities much similar to many structures found in offshore jurisdictions.

 Gibraltar Companies Act

 Gibraltar has a long-standing international offshore financial history that goes back to the passing of Gibraltar’s Companies Ordinance in 1967.
-Modelled after the UK Companies Act 1929, the offshore Gibraltar company law has been remodelled to suit the jurisdiction’s unique environment.
+Modeled after the UK Companies Act 1929, the offshore Gibraltar company law has been remodeled to suit the jurisdiction’s unique environment.

 Of Gibraltar’s four different offshore companies, the Non-Resident Company is, by far and away, their most popular offshore financial product.